Telling The Rest of the Story

 Example news articles with embedded links to 360° augmented content for protests around the inauguration of Donald Trump, President Trump speaking at CPAC 2017, Vice President Pence and Kellyanne Conway speaking at the 44th Annual March for Life, the 2017 March for Science, and Gymkana performing at Maryland Day demonstrate different ways that a traditional online article could provide extra context for a written story to a skeptical media consumer.

 Watching and looking around a narrated 360° walk-through of a place or situation where journalists find themselves but the average media consumer might not, such as the Press Corps area in the West Wing of the White House, can provide a reader with a more detailed mental image of the context of certain events.
 A 360° timelapse video over the course of an event such as a snowball fight on McKeldin Mall can also provide a different take of a scene for interested readers.
+Additionally, a 360° video might provide an interesting setting in which to present a short history lesson, such as one about Marine One told as the viewer virtually stands along the South Lawn and looks around as she arrives and departs.

 Another example of the application of this approach can be seen in a story covering an FIA event about the future of VR, AR, and immersive storytelling that was hosted at the Phillips Collection.
 The 360° augmented content has been added in an unobtrusive manner, allowing the reader to bring it up as desired.
 Rather than decide which images would cause the reader to want to see the context in which they were taken, all images in the story were given that ability without significantly altering the look of the page.